-Nothing needs to be done for this to work.
-As long as your eZ Publish 5 is correctly configured, the REST API is available on your site using the URI
+Nothing needs to be done here.
+As long as your eZ Publish 5.1 is correctly configured, the REST API is available on your site using the URI

 /api/ezp/v2/.
-If you have installed eZ Publish in a subfolder, prepend the path with this subfolder: b/folder/ezpublish/api/ezp/v2/.
+If you have installed eZ Publish in a subfolder, it prepends the path with this subfolder: http://example.com/sub/folder/ezpublish/api/ezp/v2/.

-As explained in more detail in the authentication chapter, two authentication methods are currently supported: session, and basic.
+As explained in details in the authentication chapter of this documentation, two authentication methods are currently supported: session, and basic.
+The API is currently limited to one or the other.
 By default, basic authentication is the active mode.
 It requires a login / password to be sent using basic HTTP authentication.
 The alternative, session based authentication, uses a session cookie.